Critique of World Model: The World Model Landscape

 Recent work on world modeling have led to a variety of systems, many of which optimized for a specific domain or type of simulation.
 Interestingly, a commonality nevertheless can be found in these diverse systems in that they all put a significant emphasis on video/image generation, and on visual quality of the generated contents:

 \paragraph{Gaming World Models} Systems such as Genie 2~\cite{parkerholder2024genie2} (Google DeepMind), Muse~\cite{kanervisto2025world} (Microsoft), and Oasis~\cite{oasis2024} (Decart and Etched) simulate video game environments using generative models.
 These models can render plausible trajectories from visual and action input, producing up to 1-2 minutes of continuous gameplay content.
-Despite their advances, these systems remain domain-specific -- for instance, Genie 2 and Muse rely on restrictive console-style inputs, while Oasis is limited to Minecraft-like settings.
-Furthermore, their temporal coherence remains shallow, as their current generation horizons (1-2 minutes) fall short of representing full gameplay sessions, which often span several hours.
-As such, current gaming world models lack the flexibility, generality, and long-term reasoning capabilities required for more open-ended, agent-driven tasks.
+More recently, Genie 3~\cite{genie3} and Ant Group's LingBot-World~\cite{team2026advancing} simulate highly realistic 3D environments with navigation-based actions and promptable world events.
+Despite their advances, these systems remain domain-specific -- for instance, Genie 2 and Muse rely on restrictive console-style inputs, while Oasis is limited to Minecraft-like settings -- and action control remains limited, with the inclusion of interacting agents still largely absent.
+Furthermore, their temporal coherence remains shallow, as current generation horizons (1-2 minutes) fall short of representing full gameplay sessions, which often span several hours.
+As such, gaming world models lack the flexibility, generality, and long-term reasoning capabilities required for more open-ended, agent-driven tasks.

 \paragraph{3D Scene World Models} World Labs~\cite{worldlabs2025generating} and related efforts focus on stylized 3D scene generation and egocentric navigation.
-While visually appealing, technical details remain scarce.
-From available demonstrations, these models appear to simulate static environments without dynamic agents, physics, or rich interactivity.
+More recently, World Labs released additional details about its system Marble~\cite{worldlabs2025marble}, which generates explorable 3D environments from image or text prompts, and Meta published WorldGen~\cite{wang2025worldgen} with similar functionalities.
+While visually appealing and demonstrating strong spatial realism, there is currently no clear indication that these models support interactions beyond simple navigation.
+Richer simulation capabilities appear to rely on exported Gaussian-splat representations, which operate outside the world model itself.
+This amounts to a \textit{program-as-simulator} approach: the learned model generates geometric structure, but the dynamics (e.g., how objects move, collide, and deform) are governed by prescribed physics engines, making it closer to a digital twin than a learned world model.
+Indeed, from available demonstrations, these models simulate static environments without dynamic agents, physics, or rich interactivity.
 This results in incomplete simulations that are insufficient for tasks involving physical causality, multi-agent behavior, or goal-driven planning.
 Although these systems push the boundary of spatial realism, they do not support full-fledged world modeling for decision-making or agent learning.